• « Return to page

 • To monitor the income and expenditure throughout the year of all delegated and devolved funds against the annual budget plan.

-• To receive at least termly budget monitoring reports from the Headteacher.
+• To receive at least termly budget monitoring reports from the Head Teacher.

 Staffing